 A true brush cutter is much more durable than a string trimmer.
 They tend to use a thicker nylon line as well that can stand up to punishment, or in many cases a steel blade.

 They are more expensive, but the engine on these machines is designed to handle a harder workload than it’s string trimmer cousin.
 If you have a major weed problem you need a brush cutter.

 Do I Need Gas Power?

 When it comes to electric trimmers you have two choices – corded versions and battery powered cordless ones.
 Battery-powered technology has come a long way in the last few years, but it can still be unpredictable.
 If you have your heart set on an electric model, I would recommend sticking with the corded version so that you always have reliable power when you need it.

 All arguments about the environment aside, the gas-powered brush cutter is clearly the best choice.
 As long as you have a tank of gas with you, it can be used anywhere.
 It always gives you the same powerful trimming capability and it doesn’t need a wall outlet or a battery charger.
 You just add gas and away you go.
 Gasoline-powered engines are more powerful and you can cut through thicker brush.

-Does it Make a Difference if It’s 2 Stroke or 4 Stroke?
+Does it Make a Difference if It’s 2-Stroke or 4-Stroke?

 Deciding on whether to opt for a 2-stroke or 4-stroke gasoline-powered engine is a little more complicated.
 A 4-stroke will give you more power, but it also weighs more which makes it more demanding on the body.
 It also has more moving parts so it requires more maintenance and tends to breakdown easier.

-With a 2 stroke engine you may be sacrificing a little power, but in most cases it’s more than up to the job.
+With a 2-stroke engine you may be sacrificing a little power, but in most cases it’s more than up to the job.
 Unless you’re sure you need every ounce of power you can find, the 2-stroke engine is a better choice.
 They’re typically more affordable and they don’t have as many maintenance issues.

 Is a Straight Shaft Better?

 You’ve probably seen many different designs on trimmers and brush cutters.
 Some have straight handles and some have curved handles.
 Does it make a difference which one you choose?
 The curved handle trimmers may be more ergonomic and they do make it easier to get into some tough spots, but that comes at a price.

 The power to the blades is run through that shaft.
 The bend in the shaft effects the power distribution, but more importantly it also makes these machines more susceptible to breakdowns.

 In our opinion, a straight handled trimmer is the better choice because of this, but there are many curved handle trimmers that do a great job.
 It probably shouldn’t be a make or break factor in your purchase decision.

 Do I Need a Changeable Head?

 When you buy one of those cheap string trimmers at the local department store you’re stuck with one option – a blade that cuts using a thin, cheap, nylon cord.
 A good brush trimmer will often have changeable heads allowing you to switch between using nylon cord and a steel blade depending on the situation.

 This versatility makes them more useful and can save you some money in the long run.
 You won’t need to have two different tools.
 All you have to do is change the head.
 The best models have a quick change head that makes the task of changing heads easy.

 Does the Handle Matter?